 Draw Plants Together offers friendly, inclusive drawing workshops that focus on our relationships with plants

-Draw Plants Together acknowledges the unceded Aboriginal Land where the plant drawing workshops take place.
+Draw Plants Together the unceded Aboriginal Land where the drawing workshops take place.

-I pay my respects to First Nations Elders and communities, and acknowledge your ongoing custodianship and care of Country.
+We pay our respects to First Nations Elders and all First Nations people, and recognise their ongoing custodianship and care of Country.

 draw

-Drawing is a wonderful thing to do.
+Drawing is a great thing to do.
 It can be a relaxing and enjoyable process, and can tune us into the present and into noticing the world around us differently.

 Lots of us have the feeling ‘I can’t draw’.
 And part of what I want to offer with Draw Plants Together is an opportunity to loosen this feeling, invite other ways of thinking about drawing, and allow for the sensory and relational qualities of drawing to be felt.